aymanzerda-sudotime/aymanzerda-sudotime.github.io/_teaching/wannacry.md

 ![created directory](/images/directory-creation.png)

- * As you can see, the ``tasksche.exe`` is being created again inside a directory with strange name, let's browse to this directory
+ * As you can see, the ``tasksche.exe`` is being created again inside a directory with a strange name, let's browse to this directory.

  ![hidden directory](/images/hidden-directory.png)